jjak0b/ansible_farm/README.md

 - `{{ vm.metadata.template }}.xml.j2`
 - `{{ vm.metadata.name }}.xml.j2`
 - `{{ vm.arch }}.xml.j2`
+A template name can be provided through a `template` field into a `VM definition` which will override the `vm.metadata.template` field.
 Each template during the templating process can access to the `vm` root property of the `VM configuration` to define a dynamic XML for each VM.
 Then a custom template can be fully customizable.

 For XML advanced use, see [https://libvirt.org/format.html](https://libvirt.org/format.html).